 28. You will contact Skip Hire Lincoln as soon as the skip is full to arrange for its removal and undertake to fill the skip within the 10 day hire period.

-29. If you fail to inform us that the skip is ready for collection, you will be charged for any additional days that the skip is kept outside the 10 day hire period, until you call us to off-hire the skip.
+29. If you fail to inform us that the skip is ready for collection, you will be charged for any additional days that the skip is kept outside the 10 day hire period, until the date you call us to off-hire the skip.
 NOTE We are not required to give you prior notification of our intention to remove the skip once the hire period has expired.

 30. Should you wish to extend the period of hire, you must contact us a soon as possible, giving us at least 2 clear working days’ notice before the expiry of the hire period.
 Any extension granted, will be charged at a weekly rate, determined by Skip Hire Lincoln.